fusion94/fusion94.org/src/content/blog/2025-01-01-fitness-goals.md

 ## A Year in Review: My 2024 Fitness Journey and Goals for 2025

 2024 has been a transformative year for my fitness journey.
-Embracing a healthier lifestyle, I managed to shed an incredible 34 pounds—a milestone that has significantly improved both my physical health and mental well-being.
+Embracing a healthier lifestyle, I managed to shed an incredible 34 pounds, a milestone that has significantly improved both my physical health and mental well-being.
 This achievement was fueled by a combination of disciplined eating habits, regular exercise routines, and an unwavering commitment to my goals.
 Reflecting on this